Updated 28.02.2025

 Where do I send an application for a permit?

-Select the controllers from whom you need data and check which authority is competent to grant a permit or send data.
+Select the controllers from whom you need data and check which authority is competent to grant a permit.
 Read more Where do I send an application for a permit?

 What data are available via Findata?